Six Flags amusement park shooting near Chicago leaves 3 hurt - NewsBreak

 Six Flags amusement park shooting near Chicago leaves 3 hurt

-GURNEE, Ill. — (AP) — Three people were injured in a shooting outside a Chicago-area amusement park's entrance that sent visitors scrambling for safety and prompted the park to close early, authorities said.
+Three people were injured in a shooting in a parking lot of an amusement park north of Chicago that sent visitors scrambling for safety, authorities said.

 Officers responded about 7:50 p.m.
 Sunday after 911 calls reporting shots fired at Six Flags Great America, about 45 miles (72 kilometers) north of Chicago, the Gurnee Police Department said.